OpenStickCommunity/Hardware/RP2040 Advanced Breakout Board/README.md

 - For the `Add CPL File` you will need to choose the `CPL - RP2040 Advanced Breakout Board v5.2E.csv` file that is located in the Hardware files folder
 Once these two files have been uploaded you can press the `Process BOM & CPL` button.

 9 - You will now see a list of components that will be used to assemble the boards.
-If there are not listed issues here you can click on on the `NEXT` button. (note 6), (note 7)
+If there are no issues here you can click on the `NEXT` button.

-Note 6 - You can also use this page to omit parts from the assembly.
-This can primarilty be used to not include specific headers or the screw terminals.
-Please only do this if you understand what you are doing as omiting main parts of the deisgn will lead to non-functioning boards.
-We are not responcible for any boards that are non-functioning.
+- You can also use this page to omit parts from the assembly.
+This can primarily be used to not include specific headers or the screw terminals.
+Please only do this if you understand what you are doing as omiting main parts of the design will lead to non-functioning boards.
+We are not responsible for any boards that are non-functioning.

-Note 7 - We have spent extensive time to ensure that the parts chosen will work for this board.
-If there are any parts that are out of stock, or you get warnings about anything we would recommend you not proceed unless you understand how to do find replacmeent parts.
-If you are unsure, please feel free to join up in the Discord and ask us.
-It is not uncommon for JLCPCB to have part shortages.
+- We have spent extensive time to ensure that the parts chosen will work for this board.
+If there are any parts that are out of stock or you get warnings about anything we recommend you not proceed unless you understand how to find replacement parts.
+If you are unsure, please feel free to join the Discord and ask us.
+It is not uncommon for JLC PCB to have part shortages.
 Most of the parts listed here come back in stock in a few days.
 If that is the case, you may need to wait to place your order until all needed parts are in stock.

 10 - There will now be a render of the board with parts on the Component Placements page.
 Check this page to make sure that all parts are in the correct spots and orientation.
-We have ordered based on these files before and they are known good.
-If all looks well press the `NEXT` button. (note 8)
+We have ordered based on these files before and they are known to be correct.
+If everything looks well press the `NEXT` button.

-Note 8 - Please note that we are not responcible for boards made by JLCPCB or any other manufacturer that do note work.
+- Please note that we are not responsible for faulty boards made by JLC PCB or any other manufacturer.

 11 - The quote & order page will give you a breakdown of the costs associated with the boards and assembly parts based on the quantity you have chosen.
-This done not include shipping.
-Shipping will be calculated at a further step.
+This does not include shipping, which will be calculated at a later step.
-- For Product Description I typically choose `Other` `Other` and type in `Controller board`.
+- For Product Description I typically choose `Other` and type in `Controller board`.

 If all looks well here you can click on the `SAVE TO CART` button.

 12 - The `Secure Checkout` process will be different based on your location in the world.
-We recommend researching your shipping options to choose the one that is right for your application.
+We recommend researching your shipping options to choose the one that is right for your needs.

 ## How to upload firmware

+The latest firmware release can be downloaded at the GP2040-CE page here: https://github.com/OpenStickCommunity/GP2040-CE/releases/latest.
+You will want the file labeled `GP2040-CE_X.Y.Z_RP2040AdvancedBreakoutBoard.uf2` (X.Y.Z label is 0.7.1 as of this README).

-If uploading the firmware before assembly you can hold the BootSel button on the Pico and plug the device into your computer.
-It will show up as an external device.
-Copy the `GP2040-RaspberryPiPico_v0.4.3.uf2` file to it and wait for the device to disconnect after copying completes.
+To upload the firmware, hold the BootSel button on the board while plugging the device into your computer.
+It should show up as an external storage device.
+Copy the `GP2040-CE_X.Y.Z_RP2040AdvancedBreakoutBoard.uf2` file to this device and it will restart itself after the upload is complete.

-If uploading the firmware after assembly plug the Pico into your computer and quickly press the BootSel button twice on the Pico Basic Breakout Board.
-You should see an external device show up on your computer.
-Copy the `GP2040-RaspberryPiPico_v0.4.3.uf2` file to it and wait for the device to disconnect after copying completes.

-If something goes wrong and you want to upload the firmware again (or if you have tested out the configuration tool and made a mistake) you can enter BootSel mode via either of the methods above and drag over the included `flash_nuke.uf2` file.
-This file will take a moment to write to the Pico, once completed you will see the device disconnect and then re-connect as an external device.
-After it has shown up again you can copy the same `GP2040-RaspberryPiPico_v0.4.3.uf2` firmware over to it again.
+If something goes wrong and you want to upload the firmware again (or if you have tested out the configuration tool and made a mistake) you can enter BootSel as above and drag over the included `flash_nuke.uf2` file.
+This file will take a moment to write to the Pico which will restart once completed and re-connect as an external storage device.
+After it has shown up again you can copy the same `GP2040-CE_X.Y.Z_RP2040AdvancedBreakoutBoard.uf2` firmware over to it as before.

 ## Sales recommendations

-Through the licencing you are free to make and sell these boards in group buys or even commercial applications.

-The intended purpose of this board, as well as the overall GP2040-CE project is to get low cost boards into the hands of as many people as possible to everyone can enjoy the project.

-As such, we have a recommend MSRP of $20 USD for the RP2040 Advanced Breakout Board or $30 USD with free shipping within the USA or Canada.
+Through the licensing you are free to make and sell these boards in group buys or even commercial applications.
+The intended purpose of this board, as well as the overall GP2040-CE project, is to get low cost boards into the hands of as many people as possible so everyone can enjoy the project.
+As such, we have a recommended MSRP of $20 USD for the RP2040 Advanced Breakout Board or $30 USD with free shipping within the USA or Canada

 You are free to set your own price as you see fit.